AnnaliseBryant/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-Portfolio of SQL and Tableau projects showcasing data analysis and visualization skills.
+Portfolio of SQL, Tableau, and Excel projects that highlight data cleaning, analysis, and visualization skills, with certificates included.